 So what is the deal with all this hatred to the worksheet?
-It was recently asked on a facebook forum if using worksheets in your classroom makes you the dreaded ‘old school teacher’.
-This sparked an interesting discussion amongst the teachers in the group as to what the big deal is on worksheets.
-With schools pushing a paperless classroom in favor of digital tech and parents demanding an education for their children that reflects the familiar comforts of their own schooling.
+It was recently asked on a facebook forum: does using worksheets in your classroom makes you the dreaded ‘old school teacher’.
+This sparked an interesting discussion.
+What the big deal is on worksheets?
+With schools pushing a paperless classroom in favour of digital tech and parents demanding an education for their children that reflects the familiar comforts of their own schooling.
 Teachers are put in the middle of a murky pond wondering how much is too much when it comes to our own worksheet usage.

-I really don’t think that it is the piece of paper that is the problem but it is how that paper is used by the teacher that is the problem and as teachers, administrators, and coaches we really need to be careful about critically looking at what is on the paper to assess if what is on the page is the product of valuable learning, not used as a replacement of good teaching, and meets the needs of the students it is being used with.
+I really don’t think that it is the piece of paper that is the problem.
+Instead, it is how that paper is used by the teacher that is the problem.
+As teachers, administrators, and coaches we really need to be careful about critically looking at what is on the paper to assess if what is on the page is the product of valuable learning.
+This is not to be used as a replacement of good teaching, and instead meets the needs of the students it is being used with.
 All paper is not bad….but a heavy reliance on paper products where students sit quietly and work while the teacher does other things may be.
 Ask yourself on a daily basis how much time do I spend spending in front of the photocopier.

 There are times to use a worksheet and there are times when you shouldn’t.
 This is the list to get me to think about whether or not a worksheet is necessary.
 This is the list that I also use when making my products for TPT and when planning daily lessons for my classroom.

-- To help to differentiate instruction so that all students have the same page but the task is differentiated to meet the various needs in your classroom
+- To help to differentiate instruction.
+This way all students have the same page, but the task is differentiated to meet the various needs in your classroom

 - To assist special education students in scaffolding their learning